 Recipe FAQs

 You can use unsweetened ketchup, ranch dip, blue cheese dressing, Greek yogurt dip, guacamole, salsa, sour cream dip, cream cheese dip, tahini sauce, or a keto cheese sauce.
-But these chips are perfect on their own without any dips.
+These chips are also perfect on their own without any dips.

 I use three substitutes when I cook.
 Almond flour (or almond meal), ground pork rinds ("pork panko"), or grated parmesan.